Manolo Sanchez Prize

 - Impact: The innovation increases access to/utilization of financial infrastructure, sustainable financial resilience, wealth creation, and/or access to capital for financially underserved communities (unbanked, underinsured, and underfunded).
 The team recognizes the impact of the solution on social determinants of health and macroeconomic stability and has plans to mitigate unintended negative impacts.

-- 2023 Winners: The Fines and Fees Freedom Fund, founded by Alejandra Uria (Law ’23), Liam Grace- Flood (SOM ’22), and Caela Murphy (SOM ’23), is working to end debt-based incarceration through direct support of the lawyers and impacted people fighting the U.S. legal system’s criminalization of poverty.
+- 2023 Winners: The Fines and Fees Freedom Fund ( Alejandra Uria Law ’23, Liam Grace- Flood SOM ’22, and Caela Murphy SOM ’23) is working to end debt-based incarceration through direct support of the lawyers and impacted people fighting the U.S. legal system’s criminalization of poverty.

-- 2022 Winners: Midnight Oil Collective, founded by Edwin Joseph MUS ’20, Frances Pollock MUS ’25, Sola Fadiran DRA ’22, Emily Roller YC ’07, and Allison Chu MUS ’25, is a venture studio that partners with artists, helping them build and scale transmedia franchises that have the potential to create outsized financial returns.
+- 2022 Winners: Midnight Oil Collective (Edwin Joseph MUS ’20, Frances Pollock MUS ’25, Sola Fadiran DRA ’22, Emily Roller YC ’07, and Allison Chu MUS ’25) is a venture studio that partners with artists, helping them build and scale transmedia franchises that have the potential to create outsized financial returns.